PMI Removal Calculator

 What is PMI?

-PMI (Private Mortgage Insurance) is a type of insurance that protects lenders if a borrower stops making mortgage payments.
+PMI (Private Mortgage Insurance) protects lenders if a borrower stops making mortgage payments.
 It is usually required when the down payment is less than 20% of the home's value.

 How do I calculate PMI removal?